layilin/munajat/objects/README.md

 # Objects Directory

-Put your digital collection items' files in this folder!
+This folder has all object-related files for this digital collection!
 By default, the CollectionBuilder-GH template looks for collection objects in this folder.

-This template comes with four demo objects as examples (.jpg, .pdf, and .mp3).

 CollectionBuilder-GH is designed for learning with small collections.
-Since you will be committing these objects into a GitHub repository, and there are no access derivatives generated, there is some limitations and guidelines to follow.
+Since no access derivatives generated when these objects are committed into a GitHub repository, there are some limitations and guidelines to follow.

 **Guidelines:**